solidsnakecase/solidsnakecase/README.md

 Welcome to my Web Development focused GitHub.

 - 👀 I’m interested in: AWS Architecture
-- 🌱 I’m currently learning: Tailwind CSS
+- 🌱 I’m currently learning: Container Orchestration
 - 💞️ I’m looking to collaborate on: Open-Source Projects
 - 📫 How to reach me: email // twitter